MoeraOrg/moeraorg.github.io/administration/tools/moctl.md

 ## Manage authentication tokens

 These commands manage tokens that are used to authenticate as administrator on the node.
-The token itself is displayed only once — when created.
-All further operations on the token use token ID to identify the particular token.
+The token ID is used to identify the particular token in later commands.

 `token list`

 : List all tokens available on the node.
+Each line contains the token ID and either the token name or, for unnamed tokens, the token value itself.
+If the token belongs to a plugin, the plugin name is shown in a third column.

 `token show ID`

-: Show the detailed information about the token with the given `ID`.
+: Show the detailed information about the token with the given `ID`, including the token value, permissions, timestamps, and last-use information when available.

 `token create [-n NAME] [-p PERMISSIONS] PASSWORD`

-: Create a new token.
-This operation requires additional authentication with `PASSWORD`.
+: Create a new token using the current admin `PASSWORD`.
+This command authenticates with the password directly and does not require `-T` or `-S`.

 : `-n NAME, --token-name NAME`